The Elms Holiday Home

 One of Exmoor's many beautiful bridges over the River Barle.

 Marsh Bridge, Exmoor.
-Lovely walks can be taken through the woodland and alongside the picturesque River Barle.
+Tranquil walks can be taken through the woodland and alongside the picturesque River Barle.

 Landacre Bridge Exmoor.
 Ancient monument.
 Grade 2 listed.
 5 arches of 9ft each span the width of the river.